 Schlep is Yiddish for ‘lug stuff around’ and while that might not sound like a lot of fun...it actually IS!
 In 'Schlep', groups of campers -- perhaps divided by cabin -- are asked to bring to the activity a pillowcase full of random stuff from their cabins.
 The random stuff then becomes iconic items in Israel as the competition heats up and the cultural funducation ensues!

 Campers will get to meet the diverse group of people that make up Israeli society while walking in the shoes of an Israeli citizen in a party atmosphere.
 This session will include mingling, movement, and fun!

 Campers will gain perspective on how Israel is seen by young people around the world, develop an appreciation for the power and volatility of social media in today’s society, and learn about topical current events.
 They will use a selection of social media postings from around the world to gain insight into how different cultures and societies express themselves online.

 It's a talent show!
 It's a beauty pageant!
-It's Mr. and Mrs. Israel, where camper teams representing places in Israel compete for the recognition and bragging rights.
-With costumes, songs, cheers and the like, campers won't even realize how much they are learning in the process.
+It's Mr. and Mrs. Israel, where camper teams representing places in Israel compete for recognition and bragging rights.
+With costumes, songs, cheers, and the like, campers won't even realize how much they are learning in the process.

 This is ideally a multi-period activity, with campers preparing earlier in the day for the evening competition.
 However, the entire program could be as big or small as you'd like.